kubernetes/kubernetes/docs/accessing-the-cluster.md

     in a pod](../examples/kubectl-container/).
   - use the Go client library, and create a client using the `client.NewInContainer()` factory.
     This handles locating and authenticating to the apiserver.
+In each case, the credentials of the pod are used to communicate securely with the apiserver.

 ## <a name="otherservices"></a>Accessing services running on the cluster